-Sipped on for its unique tangy taste, live probiotics, and antioxidants, kombucha is a fermented tea that is thought to originate from China.
+Sipped on for its unique tangy taste, live probiotics, and antioxidants, kombucha is a fermented tea thought to originate from China.

-Today, we’re telling you all about kombucha, how to tell if kombucha has gone off, how to store kombucha, and how long kombucha lasts.
+Today, it’s all about kombucha.
+How to tell if kombucha has gone off, how to store kombucha, and how long kombucha lasts.

 What’s the deal?

 Kombucha is fermented and live, so you need to refrigerate it to slow this process.
 For store-bought kombucha, refrigerating it will keep it delicious for 6-8 months.
 And don’t worry about those little floating specs and strands – they are a normal product of the fermentation process!

 Your kombucha is unlikely to have actually gone bad, but it may have over-fermented and degraded in quality since it contains live bacteria.

 You should definitely chuck your kombucha if you see mold floating around or any mold on the bottle.
 This is pretty rare, though.